Fortwilliam golf club Antrim

 |Green||Par 70 SSS 68 5,692 yd's|

 Ladies Course Record:

-Fortwilliam won the Ulster Final of the Jimmy Bruen Shield when the beat Faughan Valley by 4-matches to 1-match in the Semi-Final and accounting for Enniskillen by 3-matches to 2-matches in the decider.
+Fortwilliam won the Ulster Final of the Jimmy Bruen Shield when the beat Faughan Valley by 4-matches to 1-match in the Semi-Final and accounting for Enniskillen by 3-matches to 2-matches in the decider in 2016.

 They made their way to Carton House Golf Club to compete in the All-Ireland Finals when they drew Connaught Champions Athenry Golf Club in the All-Ireland Semi-Final.

 They were led out by Aiden Hawkins with Patrick McGurnaghan who had a 3 and 1 win over Ethan Regan with Oisin O’Connell, they were followed by Donald Skeats with Martin Kelly who lost out to David Flaherty with David Mooney by 4 and 2, next up were Andrew Lane & Vincent McKinley who had one of those days when going down to Sean O’Connell & Paul Molloy by 7 and 6, in the penultimate match Paul Gillen with Conal Duffy had a 2-holes win over James O’Connor with Mark Moran, with a place in the All-Ireland Final at stake John M. McAuley with Alan Hawthorne took their match up the 20th before conceding the point to Ciaran Coughlan & Seamus Burke.